Charles P. Gross: World War I

-The United States was now engaged in World War I. On 3 December he assumed command of a battalion of the 318th Engineers, which was part of the 6th Division.
-The 6th Division deployed to the Western Front in France.
-He was promoted to lieutenant colonel on 23 August 1918, and was awarded the Purple Heart for bravery in the fighting in the Gérardmer sector.
-He assumed command of the 318th Engineers, and led it in the Meuse-Argonne Offensive.
-He was promoted to colonel on 3 November 1918.
-After the fighting ended the 318th Engineers participated in the Occupation of the Rhineland.
+On 3 December he assumed command of a battalion of the 318th Engineers, which was part of the 6th Division, which deployed to the Western Front in France in mid-1918.
+He was promoted again, this time to lieutenant colonel, on 23 August 1918, and was awarded the Purple Heart for bravery in the fighting in the Gérardmer sector.
+He assumed command of the 318th Engineers, and led it in the Meuse–Argonne offensive.
+He was promoted to colonel on 3 November 1918, eight days before the Armistice with Germany which brought hostilities to a close.

+After the fighting ended the 318th Engineers participated in the occupation of the Rhineland.
 He returned to the United States with the 318th Engineers in August 1919.

 Between the wars

 On 3 October 1919, Gross, who was at the time in charge of fortification work on the Harbor Defenses of Long Island Sound, reverted to his substantive rank of captain, but he was promoted to major again on 1 July 1920.
 He commanded a battalion of the 5th Engineers at Camp Humphreys, Virginia, and then of the 13th Engineers.
 He returned to West Point in June 1922 as an instructor in the engineering department.
 In 1926 he attended the Command and General Staff College, graduating with honors.
 He was Los Angeles District Engineer from 1 July 1927 to 19 July 1929, and commanded the 29th Engineer Battalion.
 In October 1929 he went to Nicaragua, where he commanded an engineer battalion engaged in a survey of the Inter-Oceanic Nicaragua Canal.

 Gross returned to the United States in July 1931 to attend the Army War College.
 After graduation, he joined the War Department General Staff (WDGS), on which he served from July 1932 to July 1936, supervising Civilian Conservation Corps works.
 He was promoted to lieutenant colonel again on 1 June 1935.
 He served on the staff of the Engineer School from August 1936 to August 1939, and in Nicaragua again with the Nicaraguan Barge Canal Survey until November 1939, when he became the Rock Island, Illinois, District Engineer, where he supervised flood control work.